Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 #### From Local Development to Integration of Code Changes to the Main Branch.

-Let's have a look at how the AWSome Books development and integration processes would work.
+Let's have a look at how the AWSome Books local development and integration processes would work.

 **Local Development**

 In general, writing test cases should be the first step in the local development process for AWSome Books.
-You may then run unit tests or even different static and dynamic code analyses after that.
+You may then run unit tests.
 You may want to refactor the well-tested code changes you made before rerunning the tests.

 ![0004](/images/3/1/0004.svg?featherlight=false&width=100pc)

 In other words, to align with DevOps' fast feedback principles, which emphasize the need to detect issues as soon as possible, your initial code change verifications should begin with *feature* branches on your local machine.
-[Test-Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) (TDD), where tests are developed before the actual code and your code changes should be performed locally first to discover issues early before publishing a pull request, is one of the software development methodologies that couple particularly well with DevOps practices.
+[Test-Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) (TDD), where tests are developed before the actual code and your code changes should be performed locally first to discover issues early before creating a pull request, is one of the software development methodologies that couple particularly well with DevOps practices.

+{{% notice tip %}}
+In addition to unit tests, you may also carry out different static and dynamic code analyses if needed.
+Remember to keep the analysis execution duration as reasonable as possible in order to get quick feedback.
+Extended analyses should be saved for later phases.
+{{% /notice %}}

 During the hands-on sections, you just skip this phase.
 It is essential to incorporate TDD into your development process in real-world circumstances.